miklevin/MikeLev.in/_posts/2023-05-13-down-down-down-would-systemd-going-down-under-wsl2-never-come-to-an-end.md

 Me: What's the difference between .bashrc and .profile.
 Where is the best place to put something to run once on Linux boot without the risk of double-running by opening subsequent Terminals?

-The **.bashrc** file is executed every time a new shell is opened, while **.profile** is only executed when you log in to your computer¹.
+Bing: The **.bashrc** file is executed every time a new shell is opened, while **.profile** is only executed when you log in to your computer¹.
 This means that if you want to set an environment variable that should be available every time you open a new shell, you should add it to your **.bashrc** file¹⁴.

 To run something once on Linux boot without the risk of double-running by opening subsequent Terminals, you can add the command to **/etc/rc.local** file²³.
 This file is executed after all other init scripts have completed².